johnkerl/miller/docs6/docs/manpage.md

        "x=1,y=2,z=3".
 Furthermore, not all the options to system grep are supported, and this command is intended to be merely a keystroke-saver.
 To get all the features of system grep, you can do
          "mlr --odkvp ... | grep ... | mlr --idkvp ..."

    group-by
-       Usage: mlr group-by {comma-separated field names}
+       Usage: mlr group-by [options] {comma-separated field names}
-       Outputs records in batches having identical values at specified field names.
+       Outputs records in batches having identical values at specified field names.Options:
+       -h|--help Show this message.

    group-like
-       Usage: mlr group-like
+       Usage: mlr group-like [options]
        Outputs records in batches having identical field names.
+       Options:
+       -h|--help Show this message.

    having-fields
        Usage: mlr having-fields [options]
        Conditionally passes through records depending on each record's field names.
        Options:
          --at-least      {comma-separated names}
          --which-are     {comma-separated names}
          --at-most       {comma-separated names}
          --all-matching  {regular expression}
          --any-matching  {regular expression}
          --none-matching {regular expression}
        Examples:
          mlr having-fields --which-are amount,status,owner
          mlr having-fields --any-matching 'sda[0-9]'
          mlr having-fields --any-matching '"sda[0-9]"'
          mlr having-fields --any-matching '"sda[0-9]"i' (this is case-insensitive)

    head
        Usage: mlr head [options]
-       -n {count}    Head count to print; default 10 -g {a,b,c}    Optional group-by-field names for head counts Passes through the first n records, optionally by category.
+       Passes through the first n records, optionally by category.
-       Without -g, ceases consuming more input (i.e. is fast) when n records have been read.
+       Options:
+       -g {a,b,c} Optional group-by-field names for head counts, e.g. a,b,c.
+       -n {n} Head-count to print.
+Default 10.
+       -h|--help Show this message.

    histogram
+       Just a histogram.
+Input values &lt; lo or &gt; hi are not counted.
        Usage: mlr histogram [options]
        -f {a,b,c}    Value-field names for histogram counts --lo {lo}     Histogram low value
        --hi {hi}     Histogram high value
        --nbins {n}   Number of histogram bins
        --auto        Automatically computes limits, ignoring --lo and --hi.
                      Holds all values in memory before producing any output.
        -o {prefix}   Prefix for output field name.
 Default: no prefix.
-       Just a histogram.
-Input values &lt; lo or &gt; hi are not counted.
+       -h|--help Show this message.

+   json-parse
+       Usage: mlr json-parse [options]
+       Tries to convert string field values to parsed JSON, e.g. "[1,2,3]" -&gt; [1,2,3].
+       Options:
+       -f {...} Comma-separated list of field names to json-parse (default all).
+       -h|--help Show this message.

+   json-stringify
+       Usage: mlr json-stringify [options]
+       Produces string field values from field-value data, e.g. [1,2,3] -&gt; "[1,2,3]".
+       Options:
+       -f {...} Comma-separated list of field names to json-parse (default all).
+       --jvstack Produce multi-line JSON output.
+       --no-jvstack Produce single-line JSON output per record (default).
+       -h|--help Show this message.

    join
-       Usage: mlr join [options]
+       Usage: mlr sort {flags}
-       Joins records from specified left file name with records from all file names at the end of the Miller argument list.
-       Functionality is essentially the same as the system "join" command, but for record streams.
+       Sorts records primarily by the first specified field, secondarily by the second field, and so on.
+(Any records not having all specified sort keys will appear at the end of the output, in the order they were encountered, regardless of the specified sort order.)
+The sort is stable: records that compare equal will sort in the order they were encountered in the input record stream.

        Options:
-	 -f {left file name}
-	 -j {a,b,c}   Comma-separated join-field names for output -l {a,b,c}   Comma-separated join-field names for left input file;
-		      defaults to -j values if omitted.
-	 -r {a,b,c}   Comma-separated join-field names for right input file(s);
-		      defaults to -j values if omitted.
-	 --lp {text}  Additional prefix for non-join output field names from the left file
-	 --rp {text}  Additional prefix for non-join output field names from the right file(s)
-	 --np	      Do not emit paired records
-	 --ul	      Emit unpaired records from the left file --ur	      Emit unpaired records from the right file(s) -s|--sorted-input  Require sorted input: records must be sorted lexically by their join-field names, else not all records will be paired.
-The only likely use case for this is with a left file which is too big to fit into system memory otherwise.
-	 -u	      Enable unsorted input.
-(This is the default even without -u.)
-		      In this case, the entire left file will be loaded into memory.
-	 --prepipe {command} As in main input options; see mlr --help for details.
-		      If you wish to use a prepipe command for the main input as well as here, it must be specified there as well as here.
-       File-format options default to those for the right file names on the Miller argument list, but may be overridden for the left file as follows.
-Please see the main "mlr --help" for more information on syntax for these arguments.
-	 -i {one of csv,dkvp,nidx,pprint,xtab}
-	 --irs {record-separator character}
-	 --ifs {field-separator character}
-	 --ips {pair-separator character}
-	 --repifs
-	 --repips
-       Please use "mlr --usage-separator-options" for information on specifying separators.
-       Please see https://miller.readthedocs.io/en/latest/reference-verbs.html#join for more information
-       including examples.
+       -f  {comma-separated field names}  Lexical ascending
+       -n  {comma-separated field names}  Numerical ascending; nulls sort last -nf {comma-separated field names}  Same as -n -r  {comma-separated field names}  Lexical descending
+       -nr {comma-separated field names}  Numerical descending; nulls sort first -h|--help Show this message.

+       Example:
+         mlr sort -f a,b -nr x,y,z
+       which is the same as:
+         mlr sort -f a -f b -nr x -nr y -nr z

    label
-       Usage: mlr label {new1,new2,new3,...}
+       Usage: mlr label [options] {new1,new2,new3,...}
        Given n comma-separated names, renames the first n fields of each record to have the respective name.
 (Fields past the nth are left with their original names.)
 Particularly useful with --inidx or --implicit-csv-header, to give useful names to otherwise integer-indexed fields.

-       Examples:
-	 "echo 'a b c d' | mlr --inidx --odkvp cat"	  gives "1=a,2=b,3=c,4=d" "echo 'a b c d' | mlr --inidx --odkvp label s,t" gives "s=a,t=b,3=c,4=d"
+       Options:
+       -h|--help Show this message.

    least-frequent
        Usage: mlr least-frequent [options]